 - 1. Display the number to their MRT on the start page of their public-facing website. - 2.
-Ensure their local 2-1-1 and National Suicide Prevention Lifeline center provider(s) have information on the MRT and how to refer individuals in need. - 3.
+Ensure their local 2-1-1 provider(s) have information on the MRT and how to refer individuals in need. - 3.
 Triage new requests to determine the level of severity and prioritize new requests that meet the clinical threshold for an in-person response. - 4.
 Provide in-person response to calls meeting the clinical threshold within 60 minutes after prioritization.
-While in-person responses may be provided via telehealth, teams are expected to respond to the location where the crisis is occurring when determined safe. - 5.
-Provide behavioral health crisis-oriented services that are responsive to the needs of the individuals and their family or other natural support system. - 6.
+Inperson responses may be provided face-to-face or via telehealth.
+If requested, face-to-face responses must be provided. - 5.
+Respond in the location where the crisis is occurring when requested and determined safe. - 6.
+Provide behavioral health crisis-oriented services that are responsive to the needs of the child, adolescent, or young adult and his or her family. - 7.
 Utilize evidence-based practices to deescalate and respond to behavioral health challenges and to reduce the potential for future crises.
-When evidence-based practices are not available, the MRT shall use approaches based on clinical judgement and within the scope of their practice. - 7.
-Provide a warm handoff to referred services and brief care coordination by facilitating the transition to ongoing services for at least 72 hours.
-Warm handoff means that the MRT provider actively connects the individual to another service provider. - 8.
-Coordinate with the CBCs to provide information about the MRT services to foster parents. - 9.
-Report to the Managing Entities on the performance outputs in Section G and the number of individuals who did not require an involuntary examination that were actively linked to the appropriate level of care with a community provider for ongoing behavioral health services.
+When evidence-based practices are not available, the MRT shall use approaches based on clinical judgement and within the scope of their practice. - 8.
+Provide a warm handoff to referred services and brief care coordination by facilitating the transition to ongoing services for up to 72 hours.
+Warm handoff means that the MRT provider actively connects the individual to another service provider. - 9.
+Coordinate with the CBCs to provide information about the MRT services to foster parents. - 10.
+Report to the Managing Entities on the performance outputs in Section G. and the number of individuals who did not require an involuntary examination that were actively linked to the appropriate level of care with a community provider for ongoing behavioral health services.